moekie123/mylaps/README.md

 # mylaps
 MyLaps Assignment

+# Build commaned
+This project can be build with CMake.

+For creating a release application run: cmake -Bbuild -DCMAKE\_BUILD\_TYPE=Release

+For creating a debug application run: cmake -Bbuild -DCMAKE\_BUILD\_TYPE=Debug

+Debug provides more print output

 # Assignment
 MYLAPS Sports Timing offers the best-in-class sports timing systems to measure, publish and analyze race and practice results for all sports.
 In this assignment we ask you create a simple piece of software that demonstrates how you build resilient, testable code.
 It does not have to be a fully functioning, polished solution.
 The solution should be build using C++.
 It may be a command line or GUI application, that’s up to you.